Endoreduplication: Genetic control of endoreplication

-The best-studied example of a mitosis-to-endocycle transition occurs in Drosophila follicle cells and is activated by Notch signaling.
-Entry into endocycles involves modulation of mitotic and S-phase cyclin-dependent kinase (CDK) activity.
+The best-studied example of a mitosis-to-endoreduplication transition occurs in Drosophila follicle cells and is activated by Notch signaling.
+Entry into endoreduplication involves modulation of mitotic and S-phase cyclin-dependent kinase (CDK) activity.
 Inhibition of M-phase CDK activity is accomplished via transcriptional activation of Cdh/fzr and repression of the G2-M regulator string/cdc25.
 Cdh/fzr is responsible for activation of the anaphase-promoting complex (APC) and subsequent proteolysis of the mitotic cyclins.
 String/cdc25 is a phosphatase that stimulates mitotic cyclin-CDK complex activity.
 Upregulation of S-phase CDK activity is accomplished via transcriptional repression of the inhibitory kinase dacapo.
 Together, these changes allow for the circumvention of mitotic entry, progression through G1, and entry into S-phase.
 The induction of endomitosis in mammalian megakaryocytes involves activation of the c-mpl receptor by the thrombopoietin (TPO) cytokine and is mediated by ERK1/2 signaling.
-As with Drosophila follicle cells, endoreplication in megakaryocytes results from activation of S-phase cyclin-CDK complexes and inhibition of mitotic cyclin-CDK activity.
+As with Drosophila follicle cells, endoreduplication in megakaryocytes results from activation of S-phase cyclin-CDK complexes and inhibition of mitotic cyclin-CDK activity.

-Entry into S-phase during endoreplication (and mitosis) is regulated through the formation of a prereplicative complex (pre-RC) at replication origins, followed by recruitment and activation of the DNA replication machinery.
-In the context of endoreplication these events are facilitated by an oscillation in cyclin E-Cdk2 activity.
+Entry into S-phase during endoreduplication (and mitosis) is regulated through the formation of a prereplicative complex (pre-RC) at replication origins, followed by recruitment and activation of the DNA replication machinery.
+In the context of endoreduplication these events are facilitated by an oscillation in cyclin E-Cdk2 activity.
 Cyclin E-Cdk2 activity drives the recruitment and activation of the replication machinery, but it also inhibits pre-RC formation, presumably to ensure that only one round of replication occurs per cycle.
-Failure to maintain control over pre-RC formation at replication origins results in a phenomenon known as “rereplication” which is common in cancer cells.
+Failure to maintain control over pre-RC formation at replication origins results in a phenomenon known as "rereplication" which is common in cancer cells.
 The mechanism by which cyclin E-Cdk2 inhibits pre-RC formation involves downregulation of APC-Cdh1-mediated proteolysis and accumulation of the protein Geminin, which is responsible for sequestration of the pre-RC component Cdt1.